 - Troubling falling or staying asleep

 In more severe cases, hallucinations and seizures are possible.
 These side effects can be serious and typically require immediate medical attention.
 Trying to snort baclofen to get high isn’t worth the risks associated with it.

-The Benefits of Medically-Assisted Detoxes
+The Benefits of Medically-Assisted Detox

 If you are coming down from a baclofen high, you may notice that drug cravings or withdrawal symptoms leave you wanting more.
 Withdrawal symptoms are one of the most common reasons that those struggling with addiction relapse.
 These can be uncomfortable, painful, and frightening.
 Some withdrawal symptoms can even be dangerous.

-Battling your withdrawal symptoms at home can be more challenging than doing so under the care and guidance of a knowledgeable medical team.
+Battling withdrawal symptoms at home can be more challenging than doing so under the care and guidance of a knowledgeable medical team.
 Withdrawal is not a process to face alone.

 Baclofen High Withdrawal Symptoms

 In any substance abuse detox, your withdrawal symptoms may vary depending on several individual factors.
 Ingestion, frequency, dose, and weight, among others, can make withdrawal symptoms better or worse.

 However, some withdrawal symptoms are more common than others.
 Some of the most common baclofen withdrawal symptoms include:

 - Angry outbursts